IU-PR/Capstone_project/content/docs/Groups/StockVision.md

 **Nikita Zorin** - Flutter Developer <br>

 We took each team members' skills and preferences and distributed responsibilities accordingly.
 All of our team members have the necessary skills to complete the given tasks.

+{{< hint danger >}}

+**Feedback by Rustam:**
+Progress reports are here to make sure that you have covered all major aspects of the dev process.
+Please do not copy all the text from the weekly tasks, but rather explain your progress on the basis of the questions and structure provided (it is also possible and encouraged to add your own sections if needed).
+After each week iteration it is possible to rework the report and make changes to the previous week.
+Please, next week update your project report file according to feedback.
+For me, is is still not clear the exact work you are planning to do to accomplish the project and develop a prototype.
+What this model supposed to do?
+Who will be the user and why would they prefer you vs. other trading apps?
+What would happen to the trading signal once it's available in the market?
+Can it dissapear due to trading on this signal?

+You write in your report that: "By leveraging advanced algorithms and machine learning techniques, our software analyzes vast amounts of historical and real-time market data, identifying patterns, trends, and potential trading opportunities."
+However, I am struggling to see how exactly you are planning to do that.

+Plus, the formatting of the progress reports is also part of the evaluation.
+Make sure that your reports look neat and clearly written.
+Avoid very general descriptions that "we will use AI and advanced algorithms" - we want very prices action plan on defined algorithms, frameworks and technologies.

+3/5
+{{< /hint >}}